 A report citing the Global Burden of Disease Study 2015 (GBD 2015) published in the journal The Lancet estimates that HIV infections reached their peak in 1997 with 3.3 million patients.
 The WHO says South Africa has the largest HIV epidemic in the world with more than 7 million people living with the illness.

-HIV destroys a certain type of white blood cells that play a major role in your immune system.
+HIV destroys a certain type of white blood cell that plays a major role in your immune system.
 The virus gradually weakens your natural defenses, causing signs and symptoms to occur as time goes on.
 HIV can be transmitted through unprotected sexual intercourse, intravenous drug use and the common use of injectors, infected blood transfusions, from mother to baby during pregnancy, childbirth or breastfeeding after childbirth.